ipld/ipld/schemas/advanced-layouts.md

 Advanced layouts necessarily involve a form of logic to perform their data transformations.
 Many use-cases even necessitate interaction with block loading and storing mechanisms, such as traversal of a large `bytes` array stored across a chain of blocks.
 There is currently no formal requirement for where this logic resides, how it is loaded, or how it is associated with an IPLD Schema definition.
 This topic will continue to evolve.
 There is potential in the future for such logic to be embedded _in_ IPLD blocks themselves via WebAssembly, such that an advanced layout is represented both by the data and the logic required to read it.
 See [#130](https://github.com/ipld/specs/issues/130) for an early exploration of some of these themes.

-## Basic schema definition and use
+## Basic Schema Definition and Use

 At its most basic, no properties are mandated for advanced layout.
 One may be defined simply with the keyword `advanced` in a similar manner to `type`: